simonbrady/cat/README.md

 ## Datasets

-The NCDC data comprises historic observations from (mostly fixed) weather stations around the world.
-The data runs from 1901 to the present day, but since I'm interested in annual trends I only take it up to the end of 2017.
+The NCDC data consists of historic observations from (mostly fixed) weather stations around the world.
+The data runs from 1901 to the present day, but since I'm interested in annual trends I only take it up to the end of 2019.
-This is still large enough to be interesting, giving us a little over 3.1 billion observations from around 32,000 stations.
+This is still large enough to be interesting, giving us a little over 3.1 billion observations from around 31,000 stations.

-By contrast, the CCAFS data comprises global predictions for future climate.
+By contrast, the CCAFS dataset contains global predictions for future climate.
 The overall dataset is [huge](http://www.ccafs-climate.org/downloads/docs/mapping_data_ccafs-climate.pdf), so to keep things manageable I've decided to focus on the 19